 - Allergic reactions.
 Most massage therapists use creams or oils during treatment.
 Unfortunately, in rare cases, clients can have allergic reactions to these substances, which may lead to an expensive legal claim.

-According to the U.S. Bureau of Labor Statistics opens in a new window, more than 10 percent of the workforce is self-employed.
+According to the U.S. Bureau of Labor Statistics, more than 10 percent of the workforce is self-employed.
 However, many of these self-employed individuals don’t have the insurance they need to protect themselves from claims.
-In a hands-on profession like massage therapy, getting sufficient insurance coverage is even more important.
+In a hands-on profession like massage therapy, getting sufficient in-home massage business insurance coverage is even more important.

-Fortunately, massage therapists can protect themselves from loss by purchasing the right insurance coverage.
+Fortunately, massage therapists can protect themselves from loss by purchasing the right massage therapy liability insurance coverage.
 Depending on the nature of your massage therapy business, you may need general liability insurance, professional liability insurance, products liability insurance, and/or other types of coverage.

 The best way to make sure that you have the coverage you need is to consult an insurance professional.
-An independent agent can help you compare quotes from all of the leading insurers so you can find affordable policies that work for you.
+An independent agent can help you compare quotes from all of the leading insurers so you can find affordable policies that work for your business plan.

 - Even in-home massage therapists face legal risks.
 Clients may file claims related to injuries or allergic reactions.

-- Massage therapists who don’t have insurance may go out of business trying to pay claims.
+- Massage therapists who don’t have the right massage insurance may go out of business trying to pay claims.

 - Massage therapists can protect their livelihood with the right insurance policies.

+Looking for the best massage therapy insurance?
 The independent agents at Marine Agency understand coverage requirements for in-home massage therapists.
-Whether you see clients part-time or you work from dawn until dusk, we can help you explore your coverage options and find the policies that are best for your needs.
+Whether you see clients part-time or you work from dawn until dusk, we can help you explore your strategic coverage options and find the policies that are best for your needs.
 Please contact us today to get started.